 - Perform various individual calculations including Reciprocal Transfer Agreements, Optional Survivor Benefits and Arrears calculations

-- Provide actuarial advice to TBS (including to the Office of the Comptroller General) and Department of Finance on various pension plans
+- Provide actuarial advice to the TBS (including to the Office of the Comptroller General) and the Department of Finance on various pension plans

-- Provide actuarial services to RCMP and Department of National Defence (DND) including litigation cases
+- Provide actuarial services to the RCMP and the Department of National Defence (DND) including litigation cases

-- Provide actuarial advice to Department of Justice
+- Provide actuarial advice to the Department of Justice

 Major Projects – Public Sector Insurance Plans